pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 ## Overview

+In <a href="2025-04-22-data-replication.md">qubit-note: Distributed Systems Series | Data Replication Part 1</a> we discussed the idea of data replication as a means of increasing a systems availability and improving performance.
+Data replication refers to maintaining multiple copies of the same data in a such a way that client applications perceive this as a single object.
+This is referred as _replication transparency_.

+However, data replication is not easy as the copies have to be consistent and thus consistency models play a dominant role on how data is replicated.

 In this note I give a brief overview of the most common <a href="https://en.wikipedia.org/wiki/Consistency_model">consistency models</a> used when designing distributed systems.
 The choice of the model depends heavily on the application requirements and therefore this is not  a discussion over which model is better but rather stating the attributes of each approach.
-In this note, I will discuss the following models:
+We will discuss the following models:

 - Strong consistency
 - Sequential consistency